 Call for Papers

-Submissions may include full papers or abstracts; session formats will include paper sessions, panels, case study analysis and discussion, and pedagogical demonstrations.
-Submissions are to be formatted for blind review and submitted via EasyChair.
+Submissions may include full papers or abstracts (no more than 250 words).
+Session formats will include papers, panels, case study analysis and discussion, and pedagogical demonstrations.
+Presentations are typically 20-25 minutes in length, allowing for 5-10 minutes Q&A. Submissions are to be formatted for blind review and submitted by August 1, 2019 via EasyChair2019.
+We will accept only one submission per participant to ensure we have room for as many participants as possible.
+For more information, contact Mark Doorley.

 The Society publishes Teaching Ethics, and papers for conferences may be sent to the editors for their consideration for publication.